-A premises licence will normally lapse on the death, mental incapacity or insolvency of the premises licence holder, where the holder is an individual, or on the dissolution or insolvency of a company which holds the premises licence.
+A premises licence will normally lapse on the death, mental incapacity or insolvency of the holder.
+Where a company holds the licence, it lapses on dissolution or insolvency.

-As it may often take some time before, for example, a deceased person's estate can be dealt with, a procedure exists whereby the licence can be reinstated for a limited period of time so that the premises can continue operating.
+As it can take some time for a deceased person's estate to be dealt with, you can apply for an interim authority notice.
+This allows the licence to be reinstated for a limited period, so the premises can still operate.

 The fee for an interim authority notice is £23.